-If you need data in and out of Sage for predetermined end points but the custom shopping cart does not have an API to connect Sage 100, we will create and host a restful JSON API for the your web developers to consume for integration of the website.
+If you need data in and out of Sage for predetermined end points but the custom shopping cart does not have an API to connect Sage 100, we can provide a Connector API for the your web developers to consume for integration of the website.

 For custom carts that offer an API, we can create a Sage 100 custom cart connector for a turnkey integration solution.
 This is where we perform both the IN-SYNCH integration of Sage 100 data, the staging tables setup, and the connection with the third-party solution API.

 Want to learn more?
-Contact Lorie Still to set up a meeting and put “Interested in a Custom Cart Integration” in the subject line.
+Contact Kim Zertuche to set up a meeting and put “Interested in a Custom Cart Integration” in the subject line.

 “We can’t tell you how much we appreciate all you have done to make us accomplish so many goals!”